 Measure 1.1 - Students will identify the parts of the scientific method.
+Data from AC 2019 - 2020.

 Analysis.
-In 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
+In AC 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
 The University modified its General Education Core Curriculum ensuring that its six key competencies are central to the mission and are consistent with the Louisiana Board of Regents' requirements for general education.
 In response, the natural sciences core competency was changed to the following: To understand the universe through the study of life and physical sciences.
 This new core competency has two different student learning outcomes each with two different measures.
-New guiz-based assessments were designed and implemented for the first time during AY2018-2019.
-In AY 2018-2019, the target for this measure was met not met with 64.04% (983/1535) of students scoring 70% or higher on the quiz.
-During the Fall 2018 semester, 63.75% (612/960) students scored 70% or higher on the quiz.
-Instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on the different types of experimental variables - an area of difficulty for many students.
-Following those adjustments which were implemented during the Spring 2019 semester, a slight increase in student performance was observed with 64.52% (371/575) students scoring 70% or higher on the quiz.
-While this increase is slight (0.77%), it demonstrates that altered instruction can increase student performance in this area.
-Based on the analysis of these results, we will continue to enhance the instruction of the individual parts of the scientific method with emphasis on the different types of experimental variables.
+New guiz-based assessments were designed and implemented for the first-time during AC 2018-2019.
+In AC 2018-2019, the target for this measure was met not met with 64.04% (983/1535) of students scoring 70% or higher on the quiz.
+Based on the analysis of the AC 2018-2019 results, in AC 2019-2020 instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on the different types of experimental variables - an area of difficulty for many students.
+Following these adjustments, in AC 2019 - 2020, the target was not met with 64.98% (488/751) students scoring a 70% or higher on the guiz.
+This is below (-15.02%) our goal of 80% of students in BIOL 1010, BIOL 2250, and SCI 1020 scoring ≥70% on the quiz.
+However, we do see a slight increase (+0.94%) from the AC 2018 - 2019 suggesting that the adjusted instruction did slightly increase the students' performance.
+Based on the analysis of these results, we will enhance the instruction of the individual parts of the scientific method with emphasis on the different types of experimental variables.

 Decision or action to drive future improvement.
-Based on the analysis of the results in 2018-2019, in AY 2019-2020, we will implement the following changes to drive the cycle of continuous improvement:
+Based on the analysis of the results in AC 2019-2020, in AC 2020-2021, we will implement the following changes to drive the cycle of continuous improvement: